isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 #### <a name="address-book-limits"></a>Limites du carnet d’adresses

-- **Limite de liste d'adresses** Nombre maximal de listes d'adresses pouvant être créées dans une organisation Exchange Online ou Exchange Server 2013.
-Ce nombre inclut les listes d'adresses par défaut dans Exchange Online, par exemple Tous les contacts et Tous les groupes.
+- **Address list limit** The maximum number of address lists that can be created in an Exchange Online or Exchange Server 2013 organization.
+This number includes the default address lists in Exchange Online, such as All Contacts and All Groups.

 - **Limite du carnet d'adresses en mode hors connexion** Nombre maximal de carnets d'adresses en mode hors connexion (OAB) pouvant être créés dans une organisation Exchange Online ou Exchange Server 2013.